Artemmkin/infrastructure-as-code-tutorial/docs/07-vagrant.md

 Let's try to recreate our dev environment from scratch to see how big of a problem it will be.

-Run the following commands to destroy the old and create a new dev environment:
+Run the following commands to destroy the current dev environment and create a new one:

 ```bash
 $ vagrant destroy -f